serverless/examples/aws-golang-dynamo-stream-to-es/README.md

-# DynamoDB Stream To ES
+# DynamoDB Stream To Elasticsearch
 ## Deploying cloud information costs $$, Elasticsearch is not part of the free tier, as such please deploy with caution.

 This serverless project acts as an example for:
 * Creating a DynamoDB Table via Cloudformation
 * Creating a single-node Elasticsearch Cluster via Cloudformation
-* Creating a generic Go function which maps the keyspace from DynamoDB to ElasticSearch
+* Creating a generic Go function which maps the keyspace from DynamoDB to Elasticsearch

 As with all serverless projects, you must have severless installed!
 Listed here is a good way to get set up!
 [https://github.com/serverless/serverless#quick-start](https://github.com/serverless/serverless#quick-start)

 Once you have serverless installed on your system run these commands to get the project set up.
 ```
-cd aws-golang-dynamo-stream-to-es
+cd aws-golang-dynamo-stream-to-elasticsearch
 npm install
 make
 ./node_modules/serverless/bin/serverless deploy
 # or if you've installed serverless globally
-#sls deploy
+# sls deploy
 ```

-This particular example will take ~15 minutes to deploy (Elasticearch takes some time).
+This particular example will take ~15 minutes to deploy (Elasticsearch takes some time).
 Grab a coffee and sit back! <sup>1</sup>

 <sup>1</sup>
 In production the deployment of persistent data stores (dynamodb, rds variants, elasticsearch) should be decoupled from application code

-## Seeding Your Dynamo Table with Data
+## Seeding Your DynamoDB Table with Data
 ```
-go run cmd/seed-dynamo/main.go --table-name="$YOUR_TABLE_NAME
+go run cmd/seed-dynamo/main.go --table-name="$YOUR_TABLE_NAME"
 ```

 Once data is written to Dynamo, your lambda function will trigger the DynamoDB Stream events and data should begin to flow into Elasticsearch.